Skip to main content

 9 La Marette [Bougourd Orchard]

-In the late 1990s La Societe Guernesiaise was given management rights on this former greenhouse site by the owner Mr Ron Bougourd, and in 2011 the land was conveyed to the society.
-In 2005 approximately 150 crab apple trees and a small number of wild pear, were planted.
-Downy Birch and Sallow were also added on the northern boundary.
+A short distance from Le Grand Pré, but on the other side of the lane, can be found La Marette.
+In the late 1990s La Société Guernesiaise was given management rights on this former greenhouse site by the owner Mr Ron Bougourd, and in 2011 the land was conveyed to the society.
+In 2005 approximately 150 fruit trees were planted; Downy Birch and Sallow were also added on the northern boundary.
 The area bordering the road was left as rough grassland to encourage invertebrates and now hosts a variety of plants.
 This is an important site for migrant thrushes such as Fieldfare, Redwing and Blackbirds, which feed on the fallen apples.
 Since 2015 the orchard has supported a small population of locally rare Wasp Spiders.
-This is the most striking member of our arachnids and its bright colouring deters predators.
+This is our most striking arachnid and its bright colouring deters predators.

 BUS ROUTES: 11, 12, 91, 92